Skip to the content

 Facing barriers to getting active?

-Here, we suggest practical ways to gradually build exercise and activity into your routine so that those good intentions turn into habits before you know it.
+Here, we suggest practical ways to gradually build exercise and activity into your routine so that good intentions turn into habits before you know it.

 These days, there are activities to suit everyone from seated exercises to online salsa or belly-dancing, to outdoor hiking or swimming.